nymtech/nym/documentation/operators/src/testing/templates.md

 #### ExploreNYM Tools

-Long term involved operator Pawnflake, an author of [ExploreNYM](https://explorenym.net/) explorer setup a monitoring flow, which can be used by other operators called [`self-hosted-monitor`](https://github.com/ExploreNYM/self-hosted-monitor).
+Long term involved operator Pawnflake, an author of [ExploreNYM](https://explorenym.net/) explorer, created a monitoring flow, which can be used by other operators called [`self-hosted-monitor`](https://github.com/ExploreNYM/self-hosted-monitor).
 It utilises bash scripts to enable operators setup [Prometheus](https://github.com/ExploreNYM/self-hosted-monitor/blob/main/prometheus.sh) and [Grafana](https://github.com/ExploreNYM/self-hosted-monitor/blob/main/grafana.sh) together with [Node Exporter](https://github.com/ExploreNYM/self-hosted-monitor/blob/main/node-exporter.sh) and [Nginx](https://github.com/ExploreNYM/self-hosted-monitor/blob/main/nginx-certbot.sh) to run their metrics monitoring stack locally.

-In collaboration with ExploreNYM we published a [step by step guide](prometheus-grafana.md#explorenym-templates) to setup their monitoring flow.
+In collaboration with ExploreNYM we published a [step by step guide](prometheus-grafana.md#explorenym-templates) to set this up.

 ExploreNYM also has a network measuring instance called `enym-monitor`.
-This setup is very simple for users, however it means that their data are aggregated all on one  server and that is a design we would like to discourage from.
+This setup is very simple for users, however it means that their data are all aggregated into one server and that is a design we would like to discourage from using as a primary one.

 ## Guides to Setup Own Metrics